 The road from Denpasar to Klungkung passes through the town of Celuk which specialises in silverware, and the large market town of Gianyar.
 The second half of the 80km journey is much more scenic.

 Padangbai, the port for ferries crossing the strait to Lombok, is a couple of kilometres off the main road.
 13km before Karangasem at Candidasa the road meets the coast and there is plenty of accommodation.
 Nusa Penida, which is visible off the cost, was once used as a penal colony by the Balinese kings.

 One kilometre before the town of Amlapura there is a road to the left which skirts the east of Mount Agung, winding its way around cliffs and across rivers on the slopes of the highest mountain in Bali.
-Tirtagangga Water Palace is situated some 6km along this road.
+Tirtagangga Water Palace (pictured above) is situated some 6km along this road.
 There is accommodation at the water palace, including the Taman Dhangan Inn, which overlooks the tranquil pools.